 Each case will be individually assessed.

-The level of intent to deceive, the extent of the plagiarism and the learner’s history regarding plagiarism will be the principle criteria for determining penalties.
+The level of intent to deceive, the extent of the plagiarism and the learner’s history regarding plagiarism will be the principal criteria for determining penalties.

 Penalties may include any, or all, of the following: